BOND REPORT: 2-year Treasury Yield Post Largest Weeklong Decline Since April

 Continue Reading Below

-Treasury yields slipped Friday, extending the largest five-day decline since May, after consumer-price inflation missed expectations, one of many anemic data releases this week that have cut into the odds that the Federal Reserve will push for an aggressive pace of monetary tightening this year.
+Short-dated yields slipped Friday, extending the largest five-day decline since April, after consumer-price inflation missed expectations, one of many anemic data releases this week that have cut into the odds that the Federal Reserve will push for an aggressive pace of monetary tightening this year.

 The bid in Treasurys this week also gained momentum on geopolitical concerns over North Korea as investors scaled back risk and looked for shelter in haven investments like government paper and gold .
 President Donald Trump and the North Korean government have threatened to launch attacks on the other, elevating worries that the flare-up in tensions could prove different end up in war.